bioinfonupeb/rede_microbioma_metagenomic/README.md

 Metagenomic pipeline
 ====================
-We implemented an Apache Airflow DAG to process a set of *.fastqc* files and a *metadata* file.
+We implemented an pipeline to process a set of *.fastqc* files and a *metadata* file.
 These files must contain basic information for the execution of a metagenomic analytical pipeline.